fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-olchiki.md

-## Coto Sans Ol Chiki
+## Zoto Sans Ol Chiki

-Coto Sans Ol Chiki is a design for the Ol Chiki script.
+Zoto Sans Ol Chiki is a design for the Ol Chiki script.

 It contains 52 glyphs, and supports 53 characters from the Unicode blocks: Ol Chiki.